 This month we are doing something a little different and looking at the big picture so far as English law is concerned.
-This is something that is covered in the first unit of the Legal Secretary Diploma so that students can get a good grasp of how English laws are created.
+This is something that is covered in the first unit of ILSPA's Legal Secretaries Diploma so that students can get a good grasp of how English laws are created.
 By knowing something about the ‘big’ picture, you are showing an interest in the same thing that intrigues many lawyers.

 Diploma graduates will already know that most new laws in the United Kingdom are made by Parliament.
 There is a concept known as Parliamentary supremacy which, as the name suggests, makes laws made by Parliament very near the top in terms of importance.
 So what influences our supreme lawmakers’ decisions to make new laws or get rid of old laws?
 If you want to know more about Parliament as an institution, then we recommend you visit their website (www.parliament.uk), which has a wealth of information, videos and even games.

 The most important influence on new law creation is the government you vote for.
 During the next general election you will no doubt hear many promises being made by the various political parties.
 These promises are usually contained in a party’s manifesto, which is their plan for new laws if they are elected.
 After the party is elected, the plan is announced to the country in the Queen’s speech at the opening of Parliament.
 The full parliamentary process is considered in depth in the Diploma course when studying the English legal system and involves more detail than we are able to cover in this article.